jwerle/nexus-js-node-v8/nexus-js-v8-node.md

 f_tpl->SetCallHandler(myNativeFunction);
 ```

 After we have set up our `v8::FunctionTemplate` correctly we can get the actual representation of the function created which is wrapped by a class known as `v8::Function`.
 The `v8::Function` class extends the `v8::Object` class and therefore just like in JavaScript it is also an object.
-With this class we can call the actual function, set and get the function name, and use it as a constructor which we will cover in the next section.
+With this class we can call the actual function, set and get the function name and use it as a constructor which will be covered in the next section.

 We can get an instance of the `v8::Function` contained within the `v8::FunctionTemplate` instance by calling the `v8::FunctionTemplate::GetFunction()` method.